MasLazu/csirt/README.md

 - Files: Located in `logs/` directory with daily rotation
 - Configurable log levels via `appsettings.json`

+> Threat analytics implementation progress has been moved to `THREAT_ANALYTICS_ROADMAP.md` for clarity.

 ## Contributing

 1. Fork the repository